kserve/kserve/docs/samples/cabundle/README.md

 # KServe with Self Signed Certificate Model Registry

 If you are using a model registry with a self-signed certificate, you must either skip ssl verify or apply the appropriate cabundle to the storage-initializer to create a connection with the registry.
-This document explains three methods that can be used in KServe.
+This document explains three methods that can be used in KServe, described below:

-- Configure CaBundle for storage-initializer
+- Configure CA bundle for storage-initializer
   - Global configuration
   - Using `storage-config` Secret